mattermost/docs/source/guides/get-started-with-administration.rst

 * **Environment variables** - Learn how to use :doc:`environment variables </configure/environment-variables>` to manage configuration for a self-hosted deployment.
 * **Provisioning workflows** - Learn how to :doc:`provision </onboard/user-provisioning-workflows>` and de-provision user accounts.
 * **User authentication** - All versions of Mattermost provide basic authentication and offer :doc:`multi-factor authentication </onboard/multi-factor-authentication>` out of the box.
 Enterprise and Professional versions of Mattermost also include :doc:`Active Directory/LDAP </onboard/ad-ldap>` and SSO for :doc:`GitLab SSO </onboard/sso-gitlab>`, :doc:`OpenID </onboard/sso-openidconnect>`, :doc:`Google </onboard/sso-google>`, and :doc:`Office365 </onboard/sso-office>`.
 * **User permissions** - All versions of Mattermost offer standard user permissions control.
-Enterprise and Professional versions also include :doc:`advanced permissions control </onboard/advanced-permissions>` to customize which users can perform specific actions, and :doc:`System Admin roles </onboard/system-admin-roles>` to grant admins from your organization access to specific areas of the Mattermost System Console.
+Enterprise and Professional versions also include :doc:`advanced permissions control </onboard/advanced-permissions>` to customize which users can perform specific actions, and :doc:`Delegated granular administration </onboard/delegated-granular-administration>` to grant admins from your organization access to specific areas of the Mattermost System Console.
 * **Manage team and channel members** - :doc:`Manage team and channel members </manage/team-channel-members>` synchronization, moderation, and membership settings.
 * **Customize branding** - Change Mattermost branding, site name, and description with :doc:`custom branding tools </configure/custom-branding-tools>`.
 * **Compliance tools** - Migrate channel data between systems or back data up for operational continuity with :doc:`channel export </comply/export-mattermost-channel-data>`, extract data from Mattermost for :doc:`eDiscovery </comply/electronic-discovery>` use in legal cases, carry out a :doc:`legal hold </comply/legal-hold>`, create :doc:`compliance monitoring </comply/compliance-monitoring>` reports for query and download actions, or :doc:`compliance export </comply/compliance-export>` reports for channel history actions, set custom :doc:`data retention policies </comply/data-retention-policy>`, and set :doc:`custom terms of service </comply/custom-terms-of-service>` for team members.